Black in AI: Programs

-"Black in AI works in academics, advocacy, entrepreneurship, financial support, and summer research programs."
+"Black in AI supports initiatives in academic development, advocacy, entrepreneurship, financial assistance, and research mentorship programs aimed at increasing the participation and success of Black researchers and practitioners in artificial intelligence."

 The Black in AI Academic Program is a resource for Black junior researchers applying to graduate schools, navigating graduate school, and transitioning into the postgraduate employment market.
 They provide online education sessions, offer scholarships to cover application fees, pair participants with peer and senior mentors, and distribute crowdsourced papers that simplify the application process.
 They also undertake research projects to investigate and highlight the difficulties that Black young researchers face, as well as push for structural reforms to eliminate these barriers and build equitable research settings.
 Moses Namara is a Facebook Research Fellow at Clemson University and a PhD candidate in Human-Centered Computing (HCC).
 He is the mentor for the new Black in AI Academic Program.

 During the graduate school admissions season in 2021, Black in AI served more than 200 potential graduate program candidates in some capacity.
 Furthermore, the organization's study identified greater problems encountered by Black graduate school candidates, such as the high cost of graduate school admissions examinations (GREs), which are known to be biased against those from low-income backgrounds.
 Black in AI's attempts to encourage institutions to eliminate the obstacles were supported by the findings.

 Black in AI is also developing a program to help and connect Black tech startups with investors.

 Black in AI also mentors early-career Black AI academics and is forming relationships with Historically Black Colleges and Universities to extend its academic program.

 In 2021, Black in AI launched two summer research programs, one for undergraduate internships and another for unconstrained research mentorship, including one aimed explicitly at empowering Black women's AI research projects.